rohitkjohnedu/static_exp_sensitivity/readme.md

 # Tasks
 - [x] Complete the list of tasks
+- [x] Figure out the simulations works.
+  - [x] Read the old code
-- [ ] Write CSV with the experiment ppts
+- [x] Write CSV with the experiment ppts
 - [ ] Write the script to generate the parameter table
 - [ ] Check the simulation script
   - [ ] Check the parameter table with the script